-Coral plant is a native vine found in the mid 19th century in Chile where it was found growing in forest ravines.
+Coral plant is an evergreen vine found native to forest ravines in Chile.
 It is now an endangered species due to forest clearance for timber production but is available in nurseries.
+A member of the small family Berberidopsidaceae, the vine grows by twinning and can reach 20′ long.
 The dark green leathery leaves are heart-shaped and have spines on the margins.
 The pendulous coral flowers are produced in summer and autumn on long pink stems growing from the upper leaf joints.
 They are berry-like at first but star shape when open.
-The plant grows by twining and is effective growing on a trellis or over an evergreen tree or shrub.
+Plants are effective growing on a trellis or over an evergreen tree or shrub.
+The genus name, Berberidopsis, comes from the Latin name for barberry, and the Greek word opsis meaning similar to.
+The specific epithet, corallina, is the Latin word meaning coral red and refers to color of the berries.

 Type: Perennial evergreen vine